 Burke’s doctors, nurses and therapists provide state-of-the-art treatment, and our personalized care is the result of expert, interdisciplinary teams, led by a remarkable range of highly respected medical specialists.
 Burke's full-time physicians include neurologists, physiatrists, internists, rheumatologists, pulmonologists, and neurophysiologists.

 Our intensive therapy regimens provide a minimum of three hours of physical, occupational and speech therapy per weekday, depending on the specific needs of each patient.
 Sub-acute rehabilitation facilities provide about one hour of therapy per day.
 Other medical professionals such as respiratory therapists, social workers, audiologists, psychologists, pharmacists, and dietitians are integral parts of the Burke Rehabilitation team.
 Recreational therapy, chaplain visits, patient green house activities, intergenerational therapy, and family support groups are also available.
 These resources explain Burke’s national reputation for excellence and its consistent success helping patients achieve their maximum recovery.

 In addition to being a leader in the field of medical rehabilitation, Burke also conducts clinical research.
-Patients admitted to Burke Rehabilitation Hospital may have the opportunity to participate in cutting edge medical research for ongoing studies within the hospital.
+Patients admitted to Burke Rehabilitation Hospital may have the opportunity to participate in cutting edge medical research for ongoing studies within the hospital or with Burke Medical Research Institute, an on-campus research partner.
 Current studies being conducted include: stroke, brain injury, spinal cord injury, and pharmacological studies to name just a few.
 For a complete list of current studies, please click here.